AnnieATNEU/Machine-Learning-GUI-based-for-breast-cancer-detection/README.md

-# GVEO - is a User Interface for Artificial Intelligence Machine Learning Model that can predict Breast Cancer (IDC)
+# GVEO - is a User interface for Artificial Intelligence Machine Learning Model that can predict Breast Cancer (IDC)
 https://github.com/[username]/[reponame]/blob/[branch]/image.jpg?raw=true

 #How to install:
 1. Recommended to run this python program through Visual Studio Code
 2. Clone this github repository